This article has links to products and services we love, which we may make commission from.

-The journey, Hungary’s Budapest to Ljubljana, Slovenia is a popular one and its easy to see why.
-It’s easy, safe and both the cities of Budapest and Ljubljana deserve a visit.
-Here is a step by step guide on the best way to travel from Budapest to Ljubljana
+The journey, Hungary’s Budapest to Ljubljana, Slovenia is a popular one and it’s easy to see why.
+The trip easy, safe and both the cities of Budapest and Ljubljana deserve a visit.
+Here is a step by step guide on the best way to travel from Budapest to Ljubljana.

 Public Transport In Europe

 Like many European connections, train* is the best way to travel between Hungary and Slovenia.
 Our train had a small café, was spacious and the journey was scenic.
 When researching the best routes and ways to travel in Europe I check four websites

 *although I hear that in the Balkans, the bus is faster than the train.
 In the UK, the train is definitely more expensive than buses.

 Buying Train Tickets in Budapest